eclipse-ibeji/ibeji/dtdl-tools/README.md

 # DTDL Tools

 DTDL is fundamental to Ibeji.
-These tools will help devleopers to use DTDL to build their own in-vehicle digital twin model.
+These tools will help developers to use DTDL to build their own in-vehicle digital twin model.

 ## DTDL Validator

 DTDL Validator is an application that validates DTDL files.
-It uses the .Net DTDLParser.
+It uses the .NET DTDLParser.

 The DTDL Validator application is built by Cargo.
 It can be found here: ibeji/target/debug/dtdl-validator/bin/Debug/net7.0/dtdl-validator.
 It takes two command line arguments: